APS IH / August 2010

 • contact information for the APS specialist.

-The APS specialist authorizes payment for the initial CME when it is arranged by the DADS guardianship specialist.
-Payment for all subsequent CMEs is the responsibility of DADS.
-In the event a subsequent CME is sought, DADS ensures that the physician receives the information listed above.
-DADS provides the APS specialist with a copy of the CME within five calendar days of receipt.
+The APS specialist authorizes payment for the initial CME when it is arranged by the HHSC guardianship specialist.
+Payment for all subsequent CMEs is the responsibility of HHSC.
+In the event a subsequent CME is sought, HHSC ensures that the physician receives the information listed above.
+HHSC provides the APS specialist with a copy of the CME within five calendar days of receipt.

 Determination of Intellectual Disability